Review last updated June 2017 following Liftoff release 0.10.4

 As you can probably tell, we really like Liftoff!
 It provides a great flying experience with a ton of extra bells and whistles.
 That said, we did want to spend some time discussing improvements we hope to see in the game.

-This is probably the most frustrating minor detail in Liftoff for me right now.
-If you exit the acceptable flight range in Liftoff, red letters will flash on screen notifying you to return to the flight zone.
-The issue is, if you keep flying, or turn back too slow, the level restarts.
-We really like how Hot Props simulates exceeding the flight limit by creating static fuzz and darkness on screen – just like when flying in real life.
-Liftoff doesn’t leave much margin for error. if you are already at full throttle, you can pretty much count on the level restarting if you receive that message – you won’t be able to get back within the bounds in time.
+The Liftoff devs have done it again!
+The range notification system is vastly improved in update 0.10.4.
+Previously, if you exited the acceptable flight range in Liftoff, red letters flashed on screen notifying you to return to the flight zone.
+This may not sound like much of a problem, as of course there needs to be limits to flight range.
+The issue was, if you kept flying, or turned back too slow, the level automatically restarted.
+If you were already at full throttle, you could pretty much count on the level restarting if you received that message – you just couldn’t get back within the bounds in time.

 Better tutorial and challenges (better in 0.8+)